 During 2013, a new contract was established between the Organization and J&I that increased costs of mailing solicitations.
-The Organization received \$199,512 and \$242,008 under this arrangement for the years ended June 30, 2019 and 2018, respectively.
+The Organization received \$206,496 and \$199,512 under this arrangement for the years ended June 30, 2020 and 2019, respectively.
 The contract may be terminated by either party upon 60 days written notice.

-Note 8-Phone solicitation
+Note 9-Phone solicitation

 Effective January 1, 2013, the Organization entered into an agreement with J&I to manage telephone donation associates who solicit in-kind donations on behalf of the Organization.
 The Organization is responsible for the hiring and termination of part-time telephone donation associates, as well as remitting payroll taxes and state required withholdings.
 In addition, the Organization maintains a drawing account from which telephone donation associates are paid weekly by the Organization's payroll service.
-The Organization received \$14,148 and \$67,224 under this arrangement for the years ended June 30, 2019 and 2018, respectively.
-As of June 30, 2019 and 2018, \$14,979 and \$74,363, respectively, was expensed as salaries, payroll taxes, and incidental costs, respectively.
+The Organization received \$14,148 under this arrangement for the year ended June 30, 2019.
+As of June 30, 2019, \$14,979 was expensed as salaries, payroll taxes, and incidental costs.
 This contract was terminated during the year ended June 30, 2019.

-Note 9-Concentration of credit risk
+Note 10-Concentration of credit risk